paulfd/batteur/README.md

 Yet to do:
 - C API documentation
-- Update tests and harden the thing
+- Update tests and harden the thing a little bit.
-- Add a way to have a monolithic file format that include both the beat description and midi data, either through tar, a non-compressed zip, or a raw JSON description of the midi events
-- Refine the handling of the LV2 time extension for synchronization with the host tempo and time grid
-- UI, although these are in other projects

-## Beat description
+## Beat descriptions

-The format is not really final as I'm still playing around with it.
+The format is not really final, expect it to maybe evolve until the first "real" release.
 This is how it should look for now:

 ```json